oshkosher/bioio/zlines/README.md

     gunzip < bigfile.nex.gz 2>/dev/null | ../parse_nexus/nexus_chars - | ./zlines create bigfile.chars.zlines -

+C interface
-C interface - see zlines_test.c for sample usage and zline_api.h for a description of each function
+ - See zlines_test.c for sample usage
+ - See zline_api.h for a description of each function

 Python interface
  - Run "pysetup" to see the commands needed to add this module to your